erget/UltraPilot/README.rst

 Dependencies
 ============

-In order to compile BatPi, the compiled sources from `wiringPi
+In order to compile UltraPilot, the compiled sources from `wiringPi
 <http://wiringpi.com/>`_ need to be available.
 The ``Makefile`` includes an
 example of how to link them.
 Remember to change the paths as necessary to match your setup.